lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 I have even heard people claim that doing a machine proof should resemble playing a computer game.
 This is absolutely the wrong metaphor.
-The killer apps of the modern WIMP interface involve the creation of **documents**: spreadsheets and word processors are as valuable to Microsoft as Windows.
+The killer apps of the modern WIMP interface involve the creation of **documents**: spreadsheets and word processors are as valuable to Microsoft as Windows is.
 User interaction with a proof assistant must likewise yield a document, namely a proof script.
 This script needs to be at least maintainable, if not actually legible, with no requirement to spend countless hours playing through the "game" all over again.